ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 performance challenges in various environments
-(e.g., high-speed networks, cellular and WiFi wireless technologies, long distance satellite links) and also for specific traffic workloads (VoIP, gaming, and videoconferencing).
+(e.g., high-speed networks, cellular and WiFi wireless technologies, long distance satellite links) and also flows carrrying specific workloads (VoIP, gaming, and videoconferencing).

 In 2007, TCP was the dominant consumer of this work, and proposals were typically discussed in the Internet Congestion Control Research Group (ICCRG).
-The Datagream Congestrion Copntrol Protocol (DCCP) was developed as a method for developing congestion control algorithms for datagram traffic.
+The Datagream Congestrion Copntrol Protocol (DCCP) was developed as a method for developing congestion control algorithms for datagram flows.

 Since RFC 53 was published, many conditions have changed.
 The set of protocols using these algorithms has spread beyond